 Discretionary and Non-discretionary portfolio management are two portfolio management styles.
-Discretionary portfolio management does not involve the client actively and the investment manager takes all the decision on his behalf.
-Whereas a non-discretionary investment account involves the client at every step of portfolio management.
+Discretionary portfolio management does not involve the client actively, and the investment manager takes all the decisions on his behalf.
+In contrast, a non-discretionary investment account involves the client at every step of portfolio management.

 Discretionary versus non-discretionary portfolio management depends on the preference of the client.
 They might have the required time to understand all strategies and work with the investment manager to manage the investments.
 There can be various reasons for the client’s involvement vs. no involvement in the portfolio management under the discretionary account.

 - Discretionary Vs. Non-Discretionary Portfolio Management

 - Benefits of Non – Discretionary Portfolio Management

 - Deciding between a Discretionary and Non-Discretionary Portfolio Management Services